 Some steps to help you effectively cover the French A1 level syllabus:

 - Focus on vocabulary building and grammar basics

 - Practice listening comprehension.
 Focus on identifying key information and familiarizing yourself with pronunciation.

 - Practice speaking French by engaging in simple conversations.

 - Practice writing short sentences, messages, or descriptions in French.

 In conclusion, the A1 level in French marks the beginning of your language-learning journey.

-So by further continuing to build on this foundation and you can unlock a wider range of job prospects.
-Furthermore, it allows you to navigate everyday situations while travelling to French-speaking countries.
-Whether it’s ordering food at a restaurant, asking for directions, or engaging in simple social interactions.
+Additionally, it allows you to navigate everyday situations while travelling to French-speaking countries, whether it’s ordering food at a restaurant, asking for directions, or engaging in simple social interactions.